industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![EnergyManager7](graphics/EnergyManager7.png)

 13. Select "counter" for the aggregation

-14. to change the colour of the lines click on the gear and select the colour
+14. To change the colour of the lines click on the gear and select the colour

   ![EnergyManager8](graphics/EnergyManager8.png)

 Because of different units it´s necessary to adapt the "Y-axis"

-15. on rubric 5 "Chart-Display options" click on the gear next to "Y-axis"
+15. On rubric 5 "Chart-Display options" click on the gear next to "Y-axis"

-16. assign the parameters as shown in the picture below
+16. Assign the parameters as shown in the picture below

   ![EnergyManager9](graphics/EnergyManager9.png)

-17. do the same for the other line diagrams
+17. Do the same for the other line diagrams

   Note: for some diagrams KPIs are necessary, how to set them is explained in the next step